The Go-Betweens: 1977–1982: early years

-The band's second single, "People Say", which was recorded in May 1979, was produced by The Go-Betweens with Mustapha on drums and Malcolm Kelly on piano and organ.
+The band's second single, "People Say", which was recorded in May 1979, was produced by the Go-Betweens with Mustapha on drums and Malcolm Kelly on piano and organ.
 The B-side, "Don't Let Him Come Back", is a farewell to Walsh, who remained friends with Forster and McLennan.
 From May 1978 to May 1979, the group recorded some tracks live in Forster's bedroom using McLennan's two-track tape deck—they were not released until 1999 as 78 'Til 79 – The Lost Album, which also includes both sides of the first two singles.
-These songs were simple pop tunes with a rough new wave edge, an obvious blend of pure pop influences such as The Monkees with the gritty simplicity of The Velvet Underground.
+These songs were simple pop tunes with a rough new wave edge, an obvious blend of pure pop influences such as the Monkees with the gritty simplicity of the Velvet Underground.

-In November 1979, the duo left Australia, with a plan to shop their songs from record company to record company simply by visiting their offices and playing them.
-In Glasgow, Scotland, on 28 April 1980, for independent label Postcard, they recorded their next single, "I Need Two Heads", with Steven Daly of Scottish band, Orange Juice, guesting on drums and Alex Fergusson producing.
+In November 1979, the duo left Australia with a plan to shop their songs from record company to record company simply by visiting their offices and playing them.
+In Glasgow, Scotland, on 28 April 1980, for independent label Postcard, they recorded their next single, "I Need Two Heads", with Steven Daly of Scottish band Orange Juice guesting on drums and Alex Fergusson producing.
 Forster returned to Australia in June 1980, whilst McLennan continued to New York.

-They followed Australian contemporaries The Birthday Party to the busier music scene in London.
+They followed Australian contemporaries the Birthday Party to the busier music scene in London.
 "I Need Two Heads" peaked at No. 6 on the UK independent charts.
 Upon return to Brisbane they were joined by Belinda "Lindy" Morrison (ex-Xero) on drums in 1980.
-In November 1980 the band played their first Sydney show at the Paris Theatre, supporting The Birthday Party and the Laughing Clowns.
+In November 1980 the band played their first Sydney show at the Paris Theatre, supporting the Birthday Party and the Laughing Clowns.
 The band impressed Missing Link Records label boss, Keith Glass, which had re-issued "I Need Two Heads" for the Australian market, and offered to release the band's next single.
-Their fourth single, the first with Morrison, "Your Turn My Turn", was recorded in Sydney with Tony Cohen (The Birthday Party) in April 1981.
+Their fourth single, the first with Morrison, "Your Turn My Turn", was recorded in Sydney with Tony Cohen (the Birthday Party) in April 1981.
 The single was released in September.
 They recorded ten tracks as demos in Brisbane during 1981, which were released as Very Quick on the Eye by Man Made Records in 1982, the tracks showed that Morrison's "drum abilities, always a deeply underrated part of the band's appeal, fit hand in glove with the arrangements".
-By this time, Forster and Morrison were lovers and Morrison was living in Spring Hill.
+By this time, Forster and Morrison were lovers and Morrison was living in Spring Hill, a neighbourhood in Brisbane.